 You have the choice: Europe, North America, Africa or rather Asia?
 The University of Europe for Applied Sciences (UE)’s international focus holds many benefits for you as student for example the possibility to complete a semester abroad at one of our partner universities.
-The International Office is always there by your side to help dealing with all the matters you'll be confronted with regarding your international adventure.
+The International Affair Experts are always there by your side to help dealing with all the matters you'll be confronted with regarding your international adventure.

 Our students around the world